GATEway stands for Greenwich Automated Transport Environment.

-About the trials
+About the research trials

 The GATEway project will trial and validate a series of different use cases for automated vehicles.
 This will involve live trials of highly and fully automated vehicles; full mission, high fidelity driving simulator tests; and demonstrations of remote vehicle operation.

-Specific trials include:
+Specific trials include

 - Automated passenger shuttle trials: exploring the use of automated shuttle vehicles as a small scale transport service.

 - Automated urban deliveries trials (completed): using automated vehicles for last mile transportation; for example from a local delivery depot to a residential neighbourhood.

 - Remote teleoperation demonstrations: where a human operator is able to manoeuvre or recover a fully automated vehicle to a safe mode of operation.

 - High-fidelity simulator trials: to investigate how drivers of regular vehicles respond and adapt their behaviour to the presence of automated vehicles on the roads.

 Findings from the trials will continue to be published and disseminated on the GATEway Project website during the course of the trials and once the project has concluded.

 The results will help us to understand public acceptance and engagement with automated vehicles and deliver a safe and validated test environment for other autonomous vehicle trials to use as a benchmark.